steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

    a notable performance drop.
 To avoid this, use stride padding to ensure the stride is not a multiple of 512 bytes (e.g., for TN F16 GEMM, set ``lda = M + 128`` when ``M % 256 == 0``).

+.. _mi300x-ck:

 Optimizing Composable Kernel GEMM kernels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The performance of the GEMM kernel is significantly influenced by the input values.
+The performance of a GEMM kernel is significantly influenced by the input values.
 The performance hierarchy based on input value types, from highest to lowest, is as follows: